 IFRA vs. XLII

-IFRA (iShares U.S. Infrastructure ETF) and XLII (State Street Industrial Select Sector SPDR Premium Income ETF) are both exchange-traded funds - IFRA is a Industrials Equities fund tracking the NYSE FactSet U.S. Infrastructure Index, while XLII is a Derivative Income fund actively managed by State Street.
+IFRA (iShares U.S. Infrastructure ETF) and XLII (State Street Industrial Select Sector SPDR Premium Income ETF) are both exchange-traded funds - IFRA is a Industrials Equities fund tracking the NYSE FactSet U.S. Infrastructure Index (TR), while XLII is a Derivative Income fund actively managed by State Street.
 IFRA is passively managed, while XLII is actively managed.
-A 0.79 correlation means they provide meaningful diversification when combined.
+Their correlation of 0.81 suggests significant overlap in exposure.
 IFRA charges 0.30%/yr vs 0.35%/yr for XLII.

 Performance